johnvorsten/trendreview/README.md

 [DateTime, DischargeTemperature, CoolingDamperCommand, CoolingDamperPosition, CoolingAirVolume, CoolingSetpoint, ControlTemperature, ScheduleMode, OccupancyMode, HeatCoolMode, HeatingDamperCommand, HeatingDamperPosition, HeatingAirVolume, RoomTemperature, AirflowSetpoint]

-See the next sections for formatting and type instructions
+You may include more headers than those shown above, but they will not be used by this program See the next sections for formatting and type instructions

 ## Dual-Duct VAV input data types